11 August 2017

 - When hands are not visibly soiled, clean them with 70 - 80% alcohol-based handrub as an effective alternative.

 - Cover the nose and mouth with tissue paper when sneezing or coughing.
-Dispose the soiled tissue into a lidded rubbish bin and then wash hands thoroughly.
+Dispose of soiled tissue into a lidded rubbish bin and then wash hands thoroughly.

 - People with symptoms of respiratory tract infection or fever should wear a surgical mask and consult a doctor promptly.